FloraHarvey/honeycomb-tech-test/README.md

 ## Approach

 I identified two parts to this challenge, creating discounts and calculating discounts.
-In order to make the discount feature flexible, and to allow users in other parts of Honeycomb's business to add new discounts there needs to be a way for them to input the details of a promotion, and for that to automatically define a new discount.
-Second, current discounts need to be applied to the calculation of total order cost.
+In order to make the discount feature flexible, and to allow users in other parts of Honeycomb's business to add new discounts there needs to be a way for them to input the details of a promotion, and add it to the list of current promotions.
+Current discounts then need to be applied to the calculation of total order cost.

 The following user stories break down the necessary features: